jdc-cunningham/pi-zero-hq-cam/DEVLOG.md

   - imu values (just accel 3-axis)
 - [ ] settings page

+- [ ] test if camera can stream and call libcamera at same time
+  - don't think so, need that fast, cli-args way to take photos to pick up
+  - shutter, iso, color balance values

 That's plenty there to guide what needs to be done